heron2014/Architect/README.md

 # Architect

-Information and best practices for structuring your CSS and Javascript files, and manipulating the DOM for maximum efficiency.
+Information on file structure and best practices, covering CSS, Javascript and the DOM.

 ####Table of Contents